$2 billion for regional roads

 Despite $964 million9 allocated to regional road maintenance for 2024 and another $976 million10 committed in the 2025/26 Victorian Budget, latest targets from the Department of Transport data indicates just 2.7 million square metres of maintenance is scheduled for the 2025/26 financial year, equal to 1.6 per cent of the state’s 173 million square metres of regional roads.11

-If nearly $1 billion in funding now delivers maintenance to just 1.6% of the network, then a doubling of investment to $2 billion over four years is not only justifiable – it is essential.
+If nearly $1 billion in funding now delivers maintenance to just 1.6% of the network, then further investment of $2 billion over four years is not only justifiable – it is essential.

-The establishment of a $2 billion regional roads package will ensure:
+A $2 billion boost to regional roads will ensure:

 • Improve road safety and reduce fatalities on regional roads;